 The content and principles underpinning the 2014 Mathematics curriculum and the Maths curriculum here at Jubilee are outlined below:

 The school has a supportive ethos and our approaches support the children in developing their collaborative and independent skills, as well as empathy and the need to recognise the achievement of others.
 Regular and ongoing assessment informs teaching, as well as intervention, to support and enable the success of each child.
-These factors ensure that we are able to maintain high standards, with achievement at the end of KS2 well above the national average and a high proportion of children demonstrating greater depth, at the end of each phase.
+These factors ensure that we are able to maintain high standards, with achievement at the end of Key Stage 2 well above the national average and a high proportion of children demonstrating greater depth at the end of each phase.

 We have created a calculation policy to help teachers introduce mathematical concepts to children.
 This calculation policy gives guidance to teachers, parents and children on how each calculation is taught.
 Each section of the calculation policy has a hyperlink to a video demonstrating how the calculation is taught.
 Please use these videos to help you support your child at home!

 The calculation policy is split into 4 operations.
 These are addition, subtraction, multiplication and division.
 Each operation is further split into year groups, meaning that you can see what calculation methods your child will be learning each year.